stat545ubc-2023/mda-eullyao/mini-project-1.md

 **I am interested in using the vancouver_trees dataset.
 I think it’s an interesting dataset because it has a broad range of information, from the species name to the exact location the tree is planted.
-I think I will be able to do many interesting analyses with this dataset.**
+The sample size is also very large, so there is a lot of data to work with.**

 <!----------------------------------------------------------------------------->